Skip to content

 13: Mount Vernon

-Mount Vernon, located just outside of Washington, D.C, is a plantation that was owned by George Washington, America’s first president.
-He had a mansion on the property, as well as multiple gardens and a farm.
+Mount Vernon, located just outside Washington, D.C., is a plantation owned by George Washington, America’s first president.
+He had a mansion on the property, multiple gardens and a farm.
 George Washington also established one of the oldest distilleries in the USA at Mount Vernon.

-Today, visiting Mount Vernon is one of the most interesting things to do in Washington, D.C. for history lovers.
+Today, visiting Mount Vernon is one of the most exciting things for history lovers in Washington, D.C.
 Tours are available through the grounds, mansion, and distillery.
 There is also a museum, restaurant, and inn at Mount Vernon.

 14: United States National Arboretum

-The United States National Arboretum opened in 1927 and covers 446 acres.
-The Arboretum has a central location in Washington D.C, not even 3 miles from the Capitol building.
-Walking through the Arboretum is one of the most relaxing things to do in Washington, D.C.
+The United States National Arboretum, which opened in 1927 and covers 446 acres, is centrally located in Washington, D.C., not even three miles from the Capitol building.
+Walking through the Arboretum is one of the most relaxing things in Washington, D.C.

-There are 10 major gardens at the United States National Arboretum, with an 11th proposed but cancelled due to concerns about counter-intelligence data collection.
-In total, the United States National Arboretum has introduced over 600 plant species to America since opening.
+The United States National Arboretum has 10 significant gardens, with an 11th proposed but cancelled due to concerns about counter-intelligence data collection.
+Since opening, the Arboretum has introduced over 600 plant species to America.

 The Arboretum features other displays beside the gardens.
 In 2020, koi were reintroduced to the reflection pool on the grounds.
-There are public works of art throughout the Arboretum and 22 Corinthian columns that were once part of the Capitol building.
+Public works of art throughout the Arboretum and 22 Corinthian columns were once part of the Capitol building.

 Things to do in Washington, D.C.
 2